 The tourism offices located at different regions and destinations coordinated and controlled various segments of travel trade and ensured that the foreign tourists would get various services at a reasonable cost and would not be hassled at any cost.
 There was a great leap forward when the operation and functioning of eighteen overseas tourism promotion offices formally started to display the tourism potentials of the country.
 Those offices were based in countries and regions from where the maximum inflow of foreign tourists to India was originated.
 As a result, overseas tour operators were encouraged to design itinerary and package tour for India and at a regular interval, local and regional tour operators held meetings with India's overseas tourism promotional offices and sought all kinds of suggestions related to the operation of tours, booking of hotels, safety and security.
 Foreign tour operators were also encouraged to participate in the familiarization tour program in India and overseas tourism offices and Air India hosted the tour to introduce those places of interest to them.
 Both tourism offices in India and abroad were equipped with colourful brochures.
 Foreign tour operators were enthused to promote package tours to India and there was a steady increase in the tourist traffic to India.
-In 1950, 17 thousand foreign tourists visited India when there were no such overseas promotion offices or any promotional measures taken for the increase of inbound tourist traffic.

-The Travel Agents Association of India (TAAI) was formed towards the end of the year 1951 by a group of twelve leading travel agents, who felt that the time had come to create an Association to regulate the travel industry in India.
-The primary purpose was to protect the interests of those engaged in the industry, to promote its orderly growth and development and to safeguard the rights of the travelling public.
+In 1950, 17 thousand foreign tourists visited India when there were no such overseas promotion offices or any promotional measures taken for the increase of inbound tourist traffic primary purpose was to protect the interests of those engaged in the industry, to promote its orderly growth and development and to safeguard the rights of the travelling public.
 TAAI represents all that is professional, ethical and dynamic in our nation's Travel related activity and has been recognised as the voice of the Travel and Tourism industry in India.
 With a membership database of over 1800 Active; Allied and Associate members comprising of IATA accredited Travel Agencies; Airlines & General Sales Agencies; Hotels and Tour operators; TAAI is the largest Travel Association of India.